-Before we dig into the best self defense ammo, we need to discuss some of the variables that makes choosing personal defense ammo a problematic and personal choice.
+Before we dig into each of the best self defense ammo mentioned above, we need to discuss some of the variables that makes choosing personal defense ammo a problematic and personal choice.
 The first of these is what I call the mechanical component.

 First and foremost we need the round to fire.
 It doesn’t matter how well it performs downrange if we can’t get it out of the barrel.
-One of the most popular designs in personal defense ammo is the use of hollow point bullets.
+One of the most popular designs in personal defense ammo uses hollow point bullets.
 Hollow points are designed to expand when they hit tissue, causing more damage to the aggressor.

 Due to the bullet design, some guns have difficulty feeding these bullets.
 The weight is distributed differently, and the hollow point can catch on various parts of the action.
 Some weapons will run anything you feed them, while others can be very selective about the type of bullet they handle well.

 It comes down to the individual characteristics of the gun.
-This is why it is recommended that you run at least 100 rounds of any ammo before you carry it for personal defense.
+This is why it is recommended that you run at least a couple of magazines of any ammo before you carry it for personal defense.

-The second component is ballistics.
+The second component is handgun ballistics.
 Most concealed carry guns are small and lightweight.
 This means that most will have a shorter barrel than standard.
-The length of the barrel affects bullets in two ways.
-You will often hear when people are talking about accuracy that a longer barrel means a more accurate rifle.
+The length of the barrel directly affects your bullets.

 If you shoot a particular type of ammo out of a full sized gun and then switch to the compact version of the same gun with a shorter barrel, you will see changes in the ballistics.
 This is because, in short barreled handguns, the powder charge does not have enough time to accelerate the bullet to the same velocity the longer barreled full-size guns can.